KoiFeur/Spectacle-japanese-ocr-script/README.md

-# Spectacle Japanese Ocular Character Recognition Script
+# Spectacle Japanese Optical Character Recognition Script

 Run it with